marchete/django-adldap-sync/README.md

 LDAP_SYNC_USER_CALLBACKS is more flexible as you may have any field name, and do extra checking.
 But for me the EXTRA PROFILES option works ok, and is way easier.

-- Can I have more than 1 User Profile?:

-Yes

 - Can I add more than 1 Group Membership in LDAP_SYNC_GROUP_MEMBERSHIP_ADD_DEFAULT?:

 Yes.
 The main use is to overcome the AD Primary Group limitation (it's weird to retrieve), but can be used to add more groups.